 To provide your users robust multilingual search, you can automatically translate and transliterate content as you index it.

 Multilingual search doesn’t just work out of the box.
-A naïve exact match is broken by endless edge cases.
+Naïve exact matching is broken by endless edge cases.
 In the ’90s or ’00s, when English and a few other languages dominated the online world, hacks like normalization, hardcoded lists of exceptions and synonyms, basic stemming, morphology and lemmatization were the standard.

 “eBay may be a shark in the ocean, but I am a crocodile in the Yangtze River.“